ANGLO-SAXON CHURCHES in England.asc

 Thanks very much indeed for your incredibly detailed thoughts and analysis (about our church).
 They are absolutely fascinating.
 Paul.
 Reed, Herts.

 Again, my congratulations on a really valuable and useful addition to church studies.
-John Allen

 Thank you so much for creating the database - it has been so helpful for my research!
 Elanor.
 University of Sydney.

 Dear Frank, good to hear from you.
 I have used your website quite often and recommended it to students, it is a great resource, an impressive piece of work.
+Dr. Catherine M Hills.
+MA, PhD.
+Senior Fellow McDonald Institute for Archaeological Research.
+Fellow of Newnham College.

 Hi Frank, as always - this is brilliant.
 Mat, Preserve Our Past.